Adnyx/linux-server-setup/README.md

 `gpg --full-generate-key`

-Select 1
+Select 1 \
-Then 4096
+Then 4096 \
-Then select the rest for you.
+Then enter your informations as prompted. \
-Edit the Backups/backup-script.sh and change the email variable with the email you put in the gpg configuration Finally, edit your key with this command `gpg --edit-key {YOUR EMAIL}` and add `trust` in the file.
+Edit the Backups/backup-script.sh and change the email variable with the email you put in the gpg configuration. \
+Finally, edit your key with this command `gpg --edit-key {YOUR EMAIL}` and type `trust` in the terminal, then `quit`. \

-Write the ip address of your main server in main-server-ip.txt Write the ip address of your backup server in backup-server-ip.txt
+Write the ip address of your main server in main-server-ip.txt \
+Write the ip address of your backup server in backup-server-ip.txt \

 Warning !
-If your network address isn't 10.42.0.0/24, edit the /NFS/nfs-main-server.sh AND /NTP/ntm-main-server.sh and replace '10.42.0.0/24' with your network address.
+If your network address isn't 10.42.0.0/24, edit the /NFS/nfs-main-server.sh AND /NTP/ntm-main-server.sh and replace '10.42.0.0/24' with your network address. \

 Usage of the setup.sh script:
 On main server: